Get up to $590

 full credit for all improvements.

-You need to apply for LiveSmart BC grants
+You need to apply for LiveSmart BC rebates

 by completing your follow-up